 The interior layout of the cutters highlights their given purpose.
 They are spacious with ample storage, but very ocean friendly.
 There’s not a double-berth to be found on the boat, and all the single berths were designed to be proper sea berths.
 The glossy carbon fiber handrails give the interior a sexy look.
 Access to the engine is superb, and there’s still space for a genset and a huge battery bank.

 Ultimately, my impressions are that these will be beautiful and sturdy boats.
 I admit it wasn’t exactly my expectation.
 Having spent some time on carbon boats, I know them to be fast and light, but also know that they must be treated with care in a way I never experienced on fiberglass boats.
 I figured these would be burlier than those race boats, but I didn’t have a read on exactly how much.
 The answer is clearly a lot burlier!
 These boats will be fast cruisers that are going to love the ocean.
 I think they will be a striking boat at the dock, at anchor, and especially under sail.

 I can’t wait to see one in action.
 The planned splash date for hull #1 is sometime in April.
 As I understand it, there will be a production break between the completion of the second boat and the beginning of production on the third, to allow for new information from sail testing.

 One of my favorite parts of my meeting with Perry at the Betts facility was asking him whether he’d been this involved with the production of any of his other designs.
-Though over the years he has spent a great deal of time in boat yards, he said this was by far the most time he’s spent at every step in the process.
+Though he has spent a great deal of time in boat yard sover the years, he said this was by far the most time he’s spent at every step in the process.
 He continued, “It’s been remarkable to see it all come together, all the aspects of individual work and expertise.
 I’d compare it to a symphony, where so many parts must have mastery on their own, but work together for a common purpose.”
 To that, I’ll say to all parties: BRAVO!